elisechant/workshop-react-native-custom-modules/README.md

 This workshop will walk you through the process of creating a Custom Module from scratch in React Native, for __Android__ and __iOS__.

+👉 The final version of this Workshop's code can be viewed at the Branch, [final](https://github.com/andreipfeiffer/workshop-react-native-custom-modules/tree/final).

 ## Prerequisites

 This is an advanced workshop, that requires prior experience using React Native, as we won't cover the basics of React or React Native.